Bud’s “Second Chance”: Lifetime FIV Therapy

 and dropped under the tongue.
 Adding a Vitamin B Complex alternately with the B12 is an attractive option.
 Niacinamide (the amide form of Niacin), which raises levels of serum trypophan and which has shown antiviral and anti-apoptotic properties in HIV studies, could be given concurrently.
 Human research validates a dose about 3-4 times the RDA, which would be around 100-120mg daily for a cat.

 8. The taste of herbs needs to be taken into account if one plans to give them long term.
-Licorice, Green Tea, Curcumin, and Grape Seed have valuable antioxidant properties.
-Grape seed inhibits a secondary host chemokine receptor that FIV sometimes uses to infect cells.
-Curcumin inhibits a primary co-receptor.
+Licorice, Green Tea, and Curcumin have valuable antioxidant and anti-inflammatory properties.
+Curcumin inhibits the primary viral co-receptor.
+Licorice and Green Tea may also inhibit the primary co-receptor.
 Therefore pairings may make sense.
-Licorice and Green Tea may also inhibit the primary co-receptor.
 In moderate dosages, these are relatively benign herbs.
 Licorice and Green Tea are best not given at the same time for extended periods.
-Phytosome (the herb bound to phosphatidyl choline) forms of curcumin, green tea, and grape seed significantly increase bioavailability and should always be preferred.
-Recent revelations that Green Tea is potentially harmful in large doses over periods of time may argue for once daily administration, moderate dosage, and irregular treatment intervals.
+Optimized forms of curcumin and green tea (for instance, Phytosomes in which the herb is bound to phosphatidyl choline) significantly increase bioavailability and should always be preferred.
+Recent revelations that Green Tea is potentially harmful to humans in large doses over periods of time may argue for once daily administration, moderate dosage, and irregular treatment intervals.

 9. Broad Immune Stimulants should not be given to asymptomatic cats.
 They may